caerphoto/bounty_tracker/README.md

 script and everything is magically done for you.
 This won't be a priority, though, so don't hold your breath – my main focus is the Node version.

+Anyway, the instructions below are what worked for me, and may be incomplete as I wrote them after I'd installed the app on my server.

 ### Outline

 The general procedure for getting the app up and running is: